Understanding Parkinson’s Disease: Symptoms, Progression, and Treatment Options

 Movement therapies like yoga, tai chi, and dance can be especially helpful as they focus on coordination and flexibility.

-Research has shown that engaging in regular can also slow the progression of the disease.
+Research has shown that engaging in regular physical activity can also slow the progression of the disease.

 When choosing an exercise routine, consider your personal preferences, limitations, and goals.